Find Trade Colleges

 Job Outlook for Customer Service Representatives

-In 2016, there was an estimated number of 2,784,500 jobs in the United States for Customer Service Representative.
+There were about 2,784,500 jobs for Customer Service Representative in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 136,300 new jobs for Customer Service Representative by 2026.
-Due to new job openings and attrition, there will be an average of 373,500 job openings in this field each year.
+The BLS estimates 373,500 yearly job openings in this field.

 undefined